 Where to get help

 If the matter relates to criminal issues, contact the local police at the nearest police station, or through the national emergency telephone number 999.
-You should always obtain a police report when reporting a crime.
+Always obtain a police report when reporting a crime.

 Australian Consulate General, Hong Kong